MCP Tool Run Records

 Extension group

 The org.peacprotocol/cli-execution profile records CLI tool executions (v0.14.1+).
-For MCP tool calls, use the standard interaction record with appropriate typ and extension claims.
+For MCP tool calls, use the standard interaction record with an appropriate type and extension claims.